bbtheo/gradu/docs/05-instrument.md

 ## Regulatory Dates

 The identification of regulatory events is a vital part of the building of this instrument.
-In the figure 1 the values of the $\text{CPSurprise}_m$ can be clearly seen.
+In the figure \@ref(fig:instplot) the values of the $\text{CPSurprise}_m$ can be clearly seen.

 \begin{figure}

 \includegraphics{05-instrument_files/figure-latex/instplot-1} \hfill{}

 \caption{Monthly carbon policy surprise series and some policy events that produced substantial market reactions.
-The dashed line deliniates between the policy surprise produced by \citet{kaenzig2022} and the author.}(\#fig:instplot)
+The dashed line deliniates between the policy surprise produced by \citet{kaenzig2022} and the researcher.}(\#fig:instplot)
 \end{figure}

-The dates
+The all the regulatory dates are listed in the appendix \@ref(regdates).
+As in the figure \@ref(fig:instplot), the dates produced in @kaenzig2022 and by me are clearly separated.

 ## Diagnostics of the Surprise as an external instrument {#diagextinst}